stephane46/memopyk-devis/docs/MEMOPYK_Frontend_Build_Brief.md

 ## 🎯 Objective
 Build a clean, modern, bilingual-ready **frontend base** (React + Vite + TypeScript) for the MEMOPYK Quote System.

+This foundation now needs to integrate with the live `/v1/quotes` backend so the next sprint (Ticket 4+) can focus on wiring UI flows and preparing deployment to Coolify.

 This stage focuses on a solid foundation that future developers can extend for:
 1. The **Admin Panel**